6. Bootstrap Volto – Effective Volto – Architecture

 nvm version

-4. Install any active LTS version of NodeJS (nodejs/release):
+4. Install any active LTS version of Node.js (nodejs/release):

 nvm install 18